chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ### File Management

 * File Types
-	* Concert Keyboardist can read any type 0 or type 1 midi file as long as it has the extension ".mid" or ".MID".
+	* Concert Keyboardist can read any type 0 or type 1 MIDI file as long as it has the extension ".mid" or ".MID".
-	* Concert Keyboardist files are normal midi files but with an extra invisible track added at the end to hold Concert Keyboardist settings for that score.
+	* Concert Keyboardist files are normal MIDI files but with an extra invisible track added at the end to hold Concert Keyboardist settings for that score.
-	* When Concert Keyboardist saves a newly imported midi file, "[CK]" is added in front of the extension.
+	* When Concert Keyboardist saves a newly imported MIDI file, "[CK]" is added in front of the extension.
 For example "Mozart Symphony Number 40[CK].mid".
-	* The reason Concert Keyboardist marks its files by adding [CK] in **front** of the extension, and retains the ".mid" extension at the end is so its files can be recognized and opened as midi files by other applications.
+	* The reason Concert Keyboardist marks its files by adding [CK] in **front** of the extension, and retains the ".mid" extension at the end is so its files can be recognized and opened as MIDI files by other applications.

-* The file management tools are "File Open", "File Save", and "File Save As":
+* The file management tools are "File Open", "File Save", and "File Save As" which are the same as the commands in the file menu, and are similar to commands you have probably used in other applications:

 <img src="../Common/img/FileManagementTools.jpg" alt="CK" style="float:left;width:9%;margin:0px 20px 0px 60px">
-They are the same as in the file menu, and are similar to commands you have probably used in other applications.

 * **"File Open"** asks you to choose and file and displays its score in the main window.
 If it's not a Concert keyboardist file it is imported.
 	* When a just-imported file is saved, Concert Keyboardist will ask for a name.
 The default name is the original name with [CK] added in front of the ".mid" extension.
 It's best to retain the [CK] to allow Concert Keyboardist files to be easily identified and searched for.
-	* Importing a midi file converts it to a Concert Keyboardist score when is is saved.
+	* Importing a MIDI file converts it to a Concert Keyboardist score when is is saved.
 * **"File Save"**
-	* If the current file was loaded from Concert keyboardist file, it is saved without prompting, replacing the previous file.
+	* If the current file was loaded from Concert keyboardist file it is saved without prompting, replacing the previous file.
-	* If the current file has just been loaded as a normal midi file, the Save command will be  treated as Save As, with the proposed name being the original name with [CK] added in front of the .mid extension.
+	* If the current file has just been loaded as a normal MIDI file, the Save command will be  treated as Save As, with the proposed name being the original name with [CK] added in front of the .mid extension.
 It will be saved in Concert Keyboardist format.
 * **"File Save As"** saves the current score in a new file, asking you to provide a new name.